TheXOrb/tttrace/README.md

 - Count player shots and measure shot speed
 - Train two convolutional neural networks (YOLO and custom CNN)

+## Tutorials
+- In the folder /tutorial/ there are walk trough to do the same things that we have done in the repo

 # CC Attribution 4.0 International